Agwebberley/FRAME/docs/source/helloworld.md

 ## Conclusion

 You've successfully set up a simple order management system using Django and Django Cookiecutter.
 This foundational application can be expanded by adding more features, refining models, and improving the user interface.

+---

+## Next Steps

+You might notice one glaring issue, Order and OrderItem are not properly combined.
+This is because Py_StarUML does not know if you want a regular View or a MasterDetail View, so by default it assumes all views are regular views.
+You will need to delete the OrderItem urls and view, and update the Order Views to be MasterDetail Views.
+(More details coming soon, MasterDetail Views are not properly documented yet, and are still needing some changes to work with the new Configuration system.)